More Ways To Give

 Memorials and Tributes

-If you have a loved one you would like to pay tribute to, establising a memorial or tribute gift is a meaningful way to honor them or celebrate a special occasion such as a birthday while supporting the ministries you choose.
+If you have a loved one you would like to pay tribute to, establishing a memorial or tribute gift is a meaningful way to honor them or celebrate a special occasion such as a birthday while supporting the ministries you choose.
 Your memorial or tribute gift will be a lasting tribute to your loved one and make a difference in the lives of those we serve.

-Establishing an endowment with the Catholic Community Foundation allowing us to “drought proof” the ministries of the Catholic Church.
+Establishing an endowment with the Catholic Community Foundation allows us to “drought proof” the ministries of the Catholic Church.
 We currently manage over 350 permanent named endowments to various ministries totaling over $44,000,000 including field of interest, designated, donor advised and unrestricted endowments.
 These can be set up by either organization or individuals.

 Here’s how it works: Endowment contributions are invested in the Catholic Community Foundation portfolio.
 A portion of the annual income is distributed to the ministries designated by you.
 The rest is reinvested ensuring distributions are made in perpetuity.
 The Catholic Community Foundation’s investment objectives are committed to Catholic moral and social values.
 In addition, the Catholic Community Foundation will not make distributions or grants to charities that are not consistent with the teaching of the Catholic Church.